Kehath

-According to the Torah, Kehath (קְהָת, Qəhāṯ) or Kohath was one of the sons of Levi and the patriarchal founder of the Kehathites, one of the four main divisions of the Levites in biblical times.
+According to the Torah, Kehath (קְהָת, Qəhāṯ) or Kohath was the second of the sons of Levi and the patriarchal founder of the Kehathites, one of the four main divisions of the Levites in biblical times.
 In some apocryphal texts, such as the Testament of Levi and the Book of Jubilees, Levi's wife, Kehath's mother, is Milkah, a daughter of Aram.

 Onomastics

 According to biblical scholars, the meaning of Kehath's name is unknown, though it may derive from an Aramaic word meaning obey.

 In the Testament of Levi, Kehath's birth when his father Levi was 35 years old was accompanied by a vision of Kehath "on high in the midst of all the congregation"; in the vision, Kehath's name is given as meaning "the beginning of majesty and instruction" and prophesies his being raised above his siblings.

 Genealogy

 In the Book of Exodus, Kehath has four sons, Amram, Izhar, Hebron and Uzziel.
 Amram marries Jochebed and sires Moses, Aaron, and Miriam.
-Although some Greek and Latin manuscripts of the Septuagint version of the Torah state that Jochebed was Kehath's cousin, the Hebrew Masoretic Text states that she was his sister ---that is, Amram's aunt---and Jochebed's relationship to Levi is otherwise described unambiguously as his daughter in the Book of Numbers 26:59.
+Although some Greek and Latin manuscripts of the Septuagint version of the Torah state that Jochebed was Kehath's cousin, the Hebrew Masoretic Text states that she was his sister—that is, Amram's aunt—and Jochebed's relationship to Levi is otherwise described unambiguously as his daughter in the Book of Numbers 26:59.
 According to Numbers, Kehath gained 8,600 descendants during the lifetime of his grandson.
 However these names were prominent clans, and not always direct linear descendants as expected in western genealogies.